Spittal-on-Rule

 Spittal-on-Rule is a farm in the council area of Scottish Borders in Scotland.
 As the name suggests it is situated on the river Rule Water, and the Spittal-on-Rule bridge crosses the Rule.
 More specifically, it lies where Rule Water meets the River Teviot.

 History

 The name Spittal means 'hospital'; this was the location of a medieval leprosy hospital, as well as a chapel and graveyard.
 Before the existence of this hospital, the place was known as Rulemouth.

+Several old maps and documents suggest that the chapel was located directly above a well.